- Offers a completely free version

 Once you’ve finished creating and updating the passwords for these accounts, you can move onto the less vulnerable accounts and start creating stronger passwords for them, too.

-NordPass’ interface is pretty straightforward.
+NordPass’ interface is also uncomplicated.
 You can access your saved passwords, secure files, personal info, and shared items from the side menu.
 You can then add or amend anything in those areas with the click of a mouse or the tap of a screen.

 However, we would say that the long list of accounts in the Passwords section could be better laid out, perhaps with different accounts segmented by categories or password strength.